Dasharo/docs/docs/variants/asus_kgpe_d16/setup.md

 fi
 ```

-To turn off the pwoer from the platform `./sonoff.sh off` and to turn it on
+To turn off the power from the platform `./sonoff.sh off` and to turn it on
 `./sonoff.sh on`.
 Invoking the script without any argument will print the
 current state of the switch.